Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Multiscale Model of Hypoxia-Activated Drug Pharmacokinetics and Pharmacodynamics

-where we considered the consumption rate $m^{tpz}(c_t^{tpz})$, the lymphatic drainage ($ L_{p}^{LF} \frac{S}{V}(p_t-p_L)c_t^{tpz}$) and the forcing term $f_c$.
+where we consider the consumption rate $m^{tpz}(c_t^{tpz})$, the lymphatic drainage ($ L_{p}^{LF} \frac{S}{V}(p_t-p_L)c_t^{tpz}$), and the forcing term {$f_c^{\text{tpz}}$}.
 In this study, the influence of lymphatic drainage and capillary leakage is considered negligible.
-This assumption is supported by experimental observations that indicate that functional lymphatic vessels are often absent in the core regions of solid tumors, resulting in effective lymphatic clearance rates as low as \(10^{-6}\ \text{s}^{-1}\) or less~\cite{Baxter1989a,Baxter1990a}.
+This assumption is supported by experimental observations that indicate that functional lymphatic vessels are often absent in the core regions of solid tumors, resulting in effective lymphatic clearance rates as low as \(10^{-6}\ \text{s}^{-1}\) or less~\cite{Baxter1989a, Baxter1990a}.
 Similarly, although capillary leakage is typically enhanced in tumors, the time scales associated with solute extravasation are much longer than the characteristic diffusion and metabolism times considered here.
 Therefore, their contribution to drug transport dynamics is deemed subdominant and neglected in the reduced-order formulation.
-By neglecting lymphatic drainage and capillary leakage, three main contributions are identified: \begin{itemize} \item[$i)$] the flux of the drug due to the permeability of the capillary walls: $\frac{S}{V}P(c^{tpz}_v-c_t^{p,tpz})$; \item[$ii)$] the diffusion flux from the perivascular environment to the tissue: $\frac{S}{V}\frac{D_t}{L}(c_t^{p,tpz}-c^{tpz}_t)$; \item[$iii)$] drug consumption in the tissue. \end{itemize} Here, we introduce a new variable $c_t^{p,tpz}$ representing the concentration of drugs in the perivascular environment to accurately describe diffusion in the tissue without explicitly including the spatial coordinate.
-Consequently, $c_t^{tpz}$ is the average concentration in the tissue, $D_t^{tpz}$ is the solute diffusion coefficient, and $L$ is the representative distance for solute diffusion ($2.5 \mu m$).
+By neglecting lymphatic drainage and capillary leakage, three main contributions are identified: \begin{itemize} \item[$i)$] the flux of the drug due to the permeability of the capillary walls: $\frac{S}{V}P(c^{tpz}_v-c_t^{p,tpz})$; \item[$ii)$] the diffusion flux from the perivascular environment to the tissue: $\frac{S}{V}\frac{D_t^{tpz}}{L}(c_t^{p,tpz}-c^{tpz}_t)$; \item[$iii)$] drug consumption in the tissue. \end{itemize} {Here, $P$ is the permeability of the capillary wall to TPZ and $L$ is the representative distance for the diffusion of the solute between the perivascular space and the bulk of the tissue (characteristic diffusion path length, $2.5 \mu m$).
+The quantity $S/V$ denotes the vessel surface area per unit tissue volume.} Moreover, we introduce a new variable $c_t^{p,tpz}$ representing the concentration of drugs in the perivascular environment to accurately describe diffusion in the tissue without explicitly including the spatial coordinate.
+Consequently, $c_t^{tpz}$ is the average concentration in the tissue and $D_t^{tpz}$ is the solute diffusion coefficient.
 Thus, the homogeneous problem holds: